What’s the best proofreading tool that bloggers, author and writers use?

 - A quick review of each tool and service

-- Which proofreading software is the best for you
+- Which proofreading software is the best professional writers

 For many, having a quick comparison table is what they look for, so, before reviewing each one of the most popular proofreading tools and services, here is a comparison of Grammarly Vs Ginger Vs WhiteSmoke, the top 3 tools.

-The first time I used Grammarly was in 2013, at that time, there was no proofreading application that helps especially in fixing WordPress writing.
+The first time I used Grammarly was in 2013, at that time, there was no real English proofreading software or application that helps especially in fixing WordPress writing.
 So, I wanted to give the software a try and it was amazing in one word.

 If you use your smartphone a lot, then, use their app on the go.
 And if you don’t want to install any app or extension, you still have the online editing tool, it’s a complete writing solution with tools to have error-free writing.